 Foundry is another kettle of fish.

 And now we get to the final aspect, the playfield or tabletop or map or whatever you want to call it.
 In Roll20, you start with one grid based map and you can just drag or drop JPGs to display on it.
+You can also draw with some simplistic tools.
 In Foundry, something’s missing right off.
 There’s no map at all.
 Instead, you have to create a scene.
 That’s no problem, you go to the scene menu and create one, accept the defaults, and off you go.
 However, when your players log in, they’ll just see a black void.
 That’s because Foundry’s defaults assume you are using dynamic lighting and in order to see anything, a player needs to have a token on the map and that token needs to have some form of lighting applied to it, which it also doesn’t have by default.
-Once you figure it out, that’s easy to fix.
+Once you know what’s going on, that’s easy to fix.
 You go into the settings for the scene and unclick “token vision” and the entire playfield is shown to all the players.
 But again, it’s a higher learning curve, not particularly intuitive, and the default assumes more knowledge and setup.
-Similarly, it’s more difficult to add items to the tabletop in Foundry.
-Instead of the easy drag and drop of Roll20, you need to go to the Tile menu, then create a Tile by drawing a rectangle to put it in, then selecting the image or uploading it.
-That creates problems because the image stretches to fit the space, losing its aspect ratio.
-It’s better to upload pictures or other handouts as journal entries, which requires multiple clicks and then requires your players to find the entry if they want to go back to it.

 Oh yeah.
 We’re forgetting something.
 We have our dice, our character sheets, and a playfield.
-There is one more thing we need to actually play: people to play with.
+There is one more thing we need to actually play: people to play with!
 Roll20 has a killer app that no other VTT has: the player search.
 Very few people talk about this and Gods know, when you’re dealing with random people on the internet it has it’s problems, but I think it’s one of the biggest reasons people gravitate towards roll20.
 I live in a gaming desert.
 But I ran a search on roll20, applied for a game on a lark, and a week later I was sitting down to Call of Cthulhu and I’m still playing with that group 7 years later.
 Sure, there are “LFG” groups on various game forums or reddit, but they’re often clunky to use.
-People forget to list the time or they say 7pm on Wednesday, but fail to mention that they’re on Australian time.
+People forget to list the time or they say 7pm on Wednesday, but fail to mention that they’re on Australian time and so on.
 Roll20s game search lets you define one or more game systems that you’d like to play, what days and times of the day (automatically adjusted for your time zone) you can play on, and how often you want to game (weekly, biweekly, monthly).
 It then has a public message board for applying as well as a private message board for exchanging information about the game.
 None of the other VTTs have anything close to this and it really makes a difference.

 So why the hell would you use Foundry?
 There’s no way to roll dice.
 Nobody can see anything.
 It costs money just to start.
 And you can’t find any players.